1. Purpose of procedures

 (b) will maintain up-to-date information on the USC website.
 Schools and other administrative departments will be responsible for providing up-to-date information to relevant officers for use in publications for which they have responsibility within the University; and

-(c) determine appropriate ways of advertising the scholarships and bursaries, including public recognition of successful recipients and winners, as appropriate.
+(c) determine appropriate ways of advertising the scholarships and bursaries, and liaise with Marketing and External Engagement for public recognition of successful recipients and winners, as appropriate.

 (a) coordinate the receipt and processing of applications (where applicable);

 (b) establish relevant selection panels consistent with the terms and conditions of scholarships or bursaries.
-The selection panels may include, as appropriate, representation from Schools, the USC Student Guild, Student Wellbeing and donors;
+The selection panels may include, as appropriate, representation from USC Executive, Academic Support Unit, Schools, the USC Student Guild, Accessibility, Student Wellbeing, Indigenous Services and donors;

 (c) provide administrative support to selection panels;